 After a career in teaching and senior management, Jill worked for 17 years as a registered additional inspector for Ofsted and recognised inspection providers.
 She inspected all age ranges and types of independent schools and specialised in special schools.
-Jill has been working with TCES Group for some years and has worked together with the SIT, to prepare the schools for inspection.
+Jill has been working with TCES for some years and has worked together with the SLT, to prepare the schools for inspection.
 This includes full inspections, monitoring visits and training of staff and review of documentation.

 Nick Pratt — Safeguarding Governor

 Nick is a qualified Social Worker and has worked in statutory child protection for over 20 years.
 He has managed LADO Services across a number of Local Authorities and is a coordinator for the London Region and National LADO Networks.
 He is the co-founder and Director of the Independent Safeguarding Service, a Community Interest Company specialising in safeguarding policy and training provision across the UK.
 He has worked closely with a number of Safeguarding Partnerships including authoring Child Safeguarding Practice Reviews.